isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 1. Where is the on-arrival COVID-19 PCR test conducted?

-The on-arrival COVID-19 PCR tst will be conducted at a testing facility within the airport, after arrival immigration clearance and baggage collection.
+The on-arrival COVID-19 PCR test will be conducted at a testing facility within the airport, after arrival immigration clearance and baggage collection.
 Travellers will be guided by airport staff to the testing site.

 #### 2. How much does the on-arrival COVID-19 PCR test cost?